 Then the warriors of the four nations advanced on Atotarho in his “bulrush swale” near the shore of Onondaga Lake.
 Modern Indians locate the site on what is now the campus of Syracuse University.
 The threat of visible power, sweetened by the offer of the head-chiefship of the united nations if he would come in, brought Atotarho to reason, and Hiawatha combed the snakes out of his hair.

 His work accomplished, Dekanahwideh took leave of his people, instructing them to bring in other nations to sit with them under the Tree of Peace.
 He admonished the chiefs to exercise patience: “Your skins must be seven thumbs thick to withstand the darts of your enemies.”
 He encouraged them to stand fast should evil days come upon them.
 If a high wind (war) should uproot the Tree of Peace, they were to look about for a great swamp elm and re-form the confederacy under its shelter.
 (After the Revolutionary War they found such an elm on the banks of the Grand River in Ontario.)
 If they ever found the league in extreme danger, he said, “Call on my name in the bushes and I will return.”
-Today this last promise is much in Iroquois minds.
-Several times in the present century the chiefs have seriously debated whether the time had come to call on his name in the bushes.
+The Iroquois gave much thought to this promise, and several times since the beginning of the 20th century the chiefs have seriously debated whether the time had come to call on his name in the bushes.

 At Deseronto, Ontario, the Mohawks have erected a stone monument on which are inscribed the traditional words of the founder: “I am Deganawidah, and with the Five Nations’ Confederate lords I plant the Tree of the Great Peace . . .”